Buying software is easy. Living with the wrong choice is hard.

 Organisations can only expend so much energy on changing software applications.
 Outsourcing the selection process reduces the time lost from client-facing activities.
 While a successful selection means the process only needs to occur once.

-Everyone has their own opinion, past experience, and personal agenda.
-Using a good software selection process, through a vendor-neutral external advisor, can help all stakeholders see the bigger picture more clearly.
+Unbiased advice.
+Everyone has an opinion based on experience and personal bias.
+Employing a proven software selection process through a vendor-neutral external advisor can help all stakeholders see the bigger picture more clearly.

 Skip some iterations.
 Changing software platforms can be evolutionary, but this takes time and money.
 Short-cut the process with experienced advice, so you can save time and focus instead on embedding the change and leveraging it to make a difference to your organisation.